TGamesTV/BungeeServerManager/README.md

 permission|Permission for the command

-As many servers can be created as needed.
+As many servers/commands can be created as needed.

 ### Installation
 1. Copy the BungeeServerAdmin-\*.jar file to the plugins folder of Bungeecord